TERMS AND CONDITIONS

 (d) Effect of Termination

-(i) If this Agreement or any Services are terminated for any reason other than as set forth in Section (c) (vii) the Customer shall, to the extent permitted by applicable Law and without limiting any other right or remedy of Gabbit, immediately pay all amounts that have accrued prior to such termination, as well as all sums remaining unpaid for the Services for the remainder of the then-current Term plus related Taxes and fees.
+(i) If this Agreement or any Services are terminated for any reason other than as set forth in Section (c) (vii) the Customer shall, to the extent permitted by applicable Law and without limiting any other right or remedy of Gabbit, immediately pay all amounts that have accrued prior to such termination, as well as all sums remaining unpaid for the Services for the remainder of the then-current Term plus related Taxes and fees (including, but not limited to, the Late Fee and any early termination fees).
 Customer shall not be entitled to any refund of any pre-paid amounts, calling credits, or other amounts paid to Gabbit prior to the termination or suspension date.

 (ii) Upon any termination or suspension of Your Account, Gabbit may immediately deactivate or delete Your Account and all related information and files in Your Account and/or restrict any further access to such files, information, or the Services.